rgoshen/chat2md/README.md

 python3 chat2md.py path/to/conversations.json
 ```

-Or, if you’ve installed the tool using pipx:
+Or, if you've installed the tool using pipx:

 ```bash
 chat2md path/to/conversations.json